Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Modular Forms of Spectrum Generating Symmetry and Quantum Degeneracies of Charge States of BPS Black Holes of the Octonionic Magical Supergravity

-are relevant to rank 3 black holes.
-The Fourier coefficients of terms of the form for $S,T,U$ all distinct describe the degeneracies of rank 3 black holes since the cubic norm of $(S+T+U)$ is non-vanishing for such terms.
-The precise determination of these coefficients and their relations to the Fourier coefficients of weight $k$ modular forms for $k\geq 12$ given above will be left to future work.
+are relevant to the degeneracies of charge states of rank 3 BPS black holes.
+The Fourier coefficients of terms of the form for $S,T,U$ all distinct describe the degeneracies of charge states of rank 3 BPS black holes since the cubic norm of $(S+T+U)$ is non-vanishing for such terms.
+Furthermore sums of rank one elements in the exceptional cone lie in the exceptional cone and are relevant for BPS black holes.

+Higher powers $E_4^n(Z)$ for $n>2$ also contain terms of the forms ($Tr \sum_i^n T_i)\cdot Z$ which describe rank 3 as well as rank 2 and rank 1 elements in the exceptional cone.
+A rank 3 element with a given cubic norm can occur in $E_4^n(Z)$ for different values of $n$.
+Unlike the rank 1 and 2 cases norms of rank 3 elements are not invariant under discrete special conformal transformations.
+To our knowledge the relationship between higher powers of $E_4(Z)$ and the higher weight $k$ modular forms or cusp forms of \cite{karel1974fourier,kim2016cusp, kim2015ikeda} have not yet been studied by mathematicians.